Lombiq/MSBuild-Targets/Lombiq.MSBuild.Tests.UI.Targets/Readme.md

 ## About

-Target for a Lombiq Orchard Core module.
+Target for a UI testing projects.

 For general details about and usage instructions see the [root Readme](../Readme.md).